Endangered turtles share this Mexican beach with SpaceX rocket debris. The company says there’s no risk of harm

 Ibarra said that Conibio Global has not had any contact with the company.

-Marlon Sorge, executive director of the Aerospace Corporation for Debris Reentry Studies (Cords), told CNN in an email that it’s best not to touch space debris if found.
+Marlon Sorge, executive director of The Aerospace Corporation’s Center for Orbital and Reentry Debris Studies (CORDS), told CNN in an email that it’s best not to touch space debris if found.

 “Although a lot of debris is not hazardous, spaceflight-related vehicles can contain hazardous chemicals and materials,” Sorge wrote.
 “Be aware that it is not worth the risk to touch a piece of debris, and it could interfere with important investigations.”

-Note: This article has been updated to correct the full title of The Aerospace Corporation’s Center for Orbital and Reentry Debris Studies.